Department of Internal Audit Charter

 - consider the scope of work of the external auditors and regulators, as appropriate, for the purposes of providing optimal audit coverage to the university at a reasonable cost

-- develop a flexible annual audit plan using an appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the Audit Committee for review, as well as periodic updates
+- develop a flexible audit plan using an appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the Audit Committee for review, as well as periodic updates

 - establish a list of significant goals

 - implement the audit plan, including, as deemed appropriate by the associate vice president, any special tasks or projects suggested by management and/or the Audit Committee

 - periodically provide information summarizing the status and results of the audit plan, activities and goals

 - report significant issues related to the processes for controlling the activities of the university and its affiliates, including potential improvements to those processes, and provide information concerning such issues through resolution